noXi89/Open-ISDT-Firmware-Uploader/README.md

 **To prevent damage, no executable files shall be uploaded.**

 You could also modify the firmware and flash your own versions with it.

+If a brick happens, you can unbrick your charger by flashing the correct firmware with the Uploader or use the "Firmware Share" function from another identical (and working) device.